hjsimpso/fungarium/README.md

 <!-- badges: end -->

-An R package for enabling the use of fungaria collections data in comprehensive trait analyses.
+An R package for enabling the use of fungarium collection data in comprehensive trait analyses.

 ## Installing fungarium